graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Boessenecker, R. W. and Fordyce, R. E., 2017.
 A new eomysticetid from the Oligocene Kokoamu Greensand of New Zealand and a review of the Eomysticetidae (Mammalia, Cetacea). *Journal of Systematic Palaeontology*, **15**, 429-469.

 Boessenecker, R. W., Fraser, D., Churchill, M. and Geisler, J. H., 2017.
 A toothless dwarf dolphin (Odontoceti: Xenorophidae) points to explosive feeding diversification of modern whales (Neoceti). *Proceedings of the Royal Society of London B*, **284**, 20170531.

+Boessenecker, R. W., Churchill, M., Buchholtz, E. A., Beatty, B. L. and Geisler, J. H., 2020.
+Convergent evolution of swimming adaptations in modern whales revealed by a large macrophagous dolphin from the Oligocene of South Carolina. *Current Biology*, **30**, 1-7.

 Bosselaers, M. and Post, K., 2010.
 A new fossil rorqual (Mammalia, Cetacea, Balaenopteridae) from the Early Pliocene of the North Sea, with a review of the rorqual species described by Owen and Van Beneden. *Geodiversitas*, **32**, 331-363.